fabric-testbed/InformationModel/README.md

 from the Class property and is meaningful to FIM.
 This is done for performance reasons to make it easier to create indexes and query models using those indexes.

-The following indexes are required (can be created via script or through Neo4j console):
+The following indexes are required (indexes are created automatically by Neo4jGraphImporter whenever it is used):
 ```
 CREATE INDEX graphid FOR (n:GraphNode) ON (n.GraphID)
 CREATE INDEX graphid_nodeid FOR (n:GraphNode) ON (n.GraphID, n.NodeID)